teambit/docs/docs/bit-basics/06-add-components.md

 title: Create/Add Components
 ---

 A Bit component is a JavaScript module that is completely independent and context-agnostic.
 It can "travel freely" from your local environment to a remote Bit scope and to other repositories.
+That's possible since each component "carries" with it all the information it needs to function as an isolated building block: its code, history, documentation and its different configurations.

 A Bit component can be consumed either as a mutable component, to be developed in a Bit workspace, or as a standard node package.

-A Bit component contains the following elements:

-* Distributable code
-* Source-code
-* Test files
-* Component version history
-* Dependency graph
-* Documentation
-* Details regarding the [environment](/docs/environments/overview) it needs
-* Compositions (various instances of that component as it's being used in different contexts and variations)

 > The word “component” is ascribable to any independent feature, whether it is a simple UI primitive, a piece of logic, a data-connected component, or even a full page.